akorchyn/Lem_in/README.md

 # Lem_in
 Lem-in is an algorithmic project, in which the main idea is to distribute ants from the start position to the end without traffic jams using unweighted bidirectional graph.
+See more in pdf.

 ## Running
 ```